philc/vimium/README.markdown

 Alternatively, you can install it from source:

+1. Install [Coffeescript](http://coffeescript.org/#installation) (needed to build vimium).
+2. Run `cake build` in the Vimium directory.
-1. Navigate to `chrome://extensions`
+3. Navigate to `chrome://extensions`
-2. Toggle into Developer Mode
+4. Toggle into Developer Mode
-3. Click on "Load Unpacked Extension..."
+5. Click on "Load Unpacked Extension..."
-4. Select the Vimium directory.
+6. Select the Vimium directory.

 The Options page can be reached via a link on the help dialog (hit `?`) or via the button next to Vimium on the Chrome Extensions page (`chrome://extensions`).